sagnikbhadury/sagnikbhadury.github.io/_pages/background.md

 * Postdoctoral Research Fellow, <span style ="color:blue">[University of Michigan; Ann Arbor, MI, USA](https://umich.edu/)</span> 2023 - Present.
 I use my expertise in developing novel algorithms and tools to analyze large genomic and epigenomic data arising from biomedical imaging while addressing complex biomedical problems.

-# OTHER STUFF
+# My Sanctuary

 I am very passionate about the harmonious world of melodies, my musical tastes are eclectic, yet I possess a particular fondness for Classical Music, spanning from the rich traditions of Hindusthani to the timeless compositions of European origin.
 Literature has been a constant companion in my journey; I have indulged in numerous Bengali and English novels, which fueled my once insatiable appetite for reading.
-Photography is another avenue of artistic expression I explore intermittently; while a Google Pixel often suffices for casual endeavors, I turn to my <span style ="color:blue">[Sony 7 Alpha II](https://electronics.sony.com/imaging/interchangeable-lens-cameras/full-frame/p/ilce7m2k-b)</span>, coupled with a <span style ="color:blue">[Nikon 70-300mm VR lens](https://downloadcenter.nikonimglib.com/en/products/287/AF-S_VR_Zoom-Nikkor_70-300mm_f_45-56G_IF-ED.html)</span> lens through a Viltrox adapter, for more serious photographic pursuits.
+Photography is another avenue of artistic expression I explore intermittently; while a Google Pixel often suffices for casual endeavors, I turn to my <span style ="color:#00FFFF">[Sony 7 Alpha II](https://electronics.sony.com/imaging/interchangeable-lens-cameras/full-frame/p/ilce7m2k-b)</span>, coupled with a <span style ="color:#00FFFF">[Nikon 70-300mm VR lens](https://downloadcenter.nikonimglib.com/en/products/287/AF-S_VR_Zoom-Nikkor_70-300mm_f_45-56G_IF-ED.html)</span> lens through a Viltrox adapter, for more serious photographic pursuits.